 Financial problems are one of the main sources of stress for Canadians today.
-With many people losing work due to the coronavirus pandemic, millions of Canadians are worried about losing their homes or needing to declare bankruptcy.
-With these fears looming, deferring payments on debts like credit cards and car loans may seem like a good idea.
+With many people losing work due to recent worldwide events, many Canadians are worried about losing their homes or needing to declare bankruptcy.
+With these fears looming, deferring debt payments like credit cards and car loans may seem like a good idea.
 But what are the consequences of deferring payment for the long term?
 Read on to learn more about payment deferral programs and how you can work to stay on top of your financial situation.

 What Are Deferral Programs?

-Recently, coronavirus has caused many institutions to shut down to prevent further spreading the illness, and millions of people across the country have found themselves out of work.
-Because of the sudden unemployment, many are finding it hard to make payments on debts like car loans, mortgages, and credit cards.
+Recently, many institutions shut down to seemingly prevent the further spreading of illness, and millions of people across the country have found themselves out of work.
+Because of the sudden unemployment, many are finding it hard to repay debts like car loans, mortgages, and credit cards.
 As the situation gets more serious, banks and other lenders are offering their customers assistance.
 This assistance may include things like waiving fees on late payments or even offering borrowers the ability to defer loan payments for a period of time.

 The Realities Of Deferring Payments